jarreed0/Cursor-Custodian-SDL3/README.md

 ## Contributing
 Pull requests are welcome!
 For major refactors, please open an issue first to discuss what you would like to improve.
 Feel free to create a fork of this repository or use the code for any other noncommercial purposes.

-Originally created in SDL2.
+[Originally created in SDL2 by PolyMars](https://github.com/PolyMarsDev/Cursor-Custodian).
 It now using SDL3.